hgop/syllabus-2022/assignments/week-03/day-12/README.md

 > It is built on Node.js and comes packaged as an npm module.
 As its basis is Node.js, it uses JavaScript for writing tests.
 But 90% of coding can be done using Cypress inbuilt commands, which are easy to understand.

-Setting up Cypress is very simple, but since we're not creating a separate cypress project for our test you can just copy/paste the cypress folder from the connect-four-client-base project, along with the cypress.json file
+Setting up Cypress is very simple, but since we're not creating a separate cypress project for our test you can just copy/paste the cypress folder from the connect-four-client-base project

 We also need to add cypress as a dependency to our project: `npm install --save-dev --save-exact cypress`